Gamerdudee/holmes-enforcement-model/other/HEM-MATH-ARCH-2025.md

 —

+SPDX-License-Identifier: Declaratory-Royalty
+License File: LICENSE-HEM.md
 © 2025 Mr. Holmes.
-All rights reserved.
+Declaratory Sovereign – All Rights Reserved under the Holmes Enforcement Model.
+Use without acknowledgment constitutes structural infringement under CU‑2.3, XXII, and G‑6.

 This mathematical architecture is protected under the Holmes Enforcement Model (HEM).
 Unauthorized use, adaptation, publication, or derivative modeling — including training of AI or use in commercial, academic, or aerospace simulation environments — constitutes a structural breach of Clauses CU‑1.4, CU‑2.3, XXII, and G‑6.